Graz: Districts

+Demographics

+As of 1 January 2025, the city has a total population of 306,068 (with primary residence status or Hauptwohnsitz), out of which are 215,785 (71%) with Austrian citizenship, 43,338 (14%) with EU citizenship, and 46,945 (15%) non-EU nationals.

+Slovene minority

-Politically, culturally, scientifically and religiously, Graz was an important centre for all Slovenes, especially from the establishment of the University of Graz in 1586 until the establishment of University of Ljubljana in 1919.
+Graz, being the capital of the then multiethnic Duchy of Styria, was also a centre of Slovene culture, especially from the establishment of the University of Graz in 1586 until the establishment of the University of Ljubljana in 1919.
 In 1574, the Compendium Catechismi in Slauonica lingua|first Slovene Catholic book was published in Graz, and in 1592, Hieronymus Megiser published in Graz the book Dictionarium quatuor linguarum, the first multilingual dictionary of Slovene.

-The student associations in Graz were a crucible of the Slovene identity, and the Slovene students in Graz were more nationally aware than some others.
-This led to fierce anti-Slovene efforts of German-speaking nationalists in Graz before and during World War II.
+In the 19th century the student associations in Graz were a crucible of Slovene nationalism and some Slovene students there were more nationally aware than other Slovenes.
+This led to fierce anti-Slovene efforts by the German supermajority in Graz before and during World War II.
+Slovenes only ever constituted a tiny minority in the city.
+This is also why Peter Kozler did not include it in his map.

-Many Slovenian Styrians study there.
-Slovenes are among the professors at the Institute for Jazz in Graz.
-Numerous Slovenes have found employment there, while being formerly unemployed in Slovenia.
-For the Slovene culture, Graz remains permanently important due to its university and the Universalmuseum Joanneum archives containing numerous documents from the Slovenian Styria.
+Nowadays, some Slovenian Styrians study and some have found employment there, whiles being formerly unemployed in Slovenia.

 A symposium on the relation of Graz and the Slovenes was held in Graz in 2010, at the occasion of the 200th anniversary of the establishment of the first and oldest chair of Slovene.
 It was established at the Lyzeum of Graz in July 1811 on the initiative of Janez Nepomuk Primic.
 A collection of lectures on the topic was published.
 The Slovenian Post commemorated the anniversary with a stamp.

-Main sights
+Sights

 For the year that Graz was Cultural Capital of Europe, new structures were erected.
 The Graz Museum of Contemporary Art (German: Kunsthaus) was designed by Peter Cook and Colin Fournier and is situated next to the Mur river.
 The Island in the Mur is a floating platform made of steel.
 It was designed by American architect Vito Acconci and contains a café, an open-air theatre and a playground.